 Your academic advisor will help you register for fall courses this summer — but that’s just the beginning.
 Your counselor is your go-to person for questions about academics, whether you’re struggling in a class or already thinking about study abroad.
 Here's your roadmap for making the most of that relationship.

 Throughout your freshman year, your advisor can help you choose a major, sharpen your study skills and generally adjust to how things work at St. Edward’s.
 Working with freshmen is their specialty.
 “Our counselors really enjoy helping 18-year-olds find their passion and find their place at St. Edward’s,” says Director of Academic Success Mary Culkin.

 During summer orientation, you and a group of fellow freshmen will meet with your academic advisor to talk about course registration.
 This is when you’ll learn about degree plans, graduation requirements, and classes you can take this fall.
 Relax: there’s no need to pick out classes in advance.
-“Students don’t need to have a lot of anxiety about knowing what they need to take prior to coming here for Orientation,” says Katy Oliveira-Lambert, associate director of Academic Counseling and Exploration.
+“Students do not need to worry about planning what they need to take prior to Orientation,” says Culkin.

 In your first semester, you’ll take a Freshman Seminar and an English Composition course.
 Your other three classes can include a course in your major and two general education classes that let you delve into your interests and develop new ones.
 All of these will count toward graduation requirements.

 It’s okay if you haven’t picked a major.